Getting started

 Depending on use case and composition of the uploaded subject recording, more than one person may be detected in a video.
 To manage multiple detected persons, use the "Face" button, located left to the playback controls.

-The opening "Select subject" popup shows a thumbnail image for each recognized subject.
-If there are multiple subject thumbnails, select one of them to load the respective Emotion Analytics data.
+The "Select subject" popup shows a thumbnail image for each recognized subject.
+If there are multiple subject thumbnails, select one of them to load the respective emotion analytics data.

 - a person is mistakenly recognized as several different people.
 In that case, you can use the "Merge Option" in the "Selection" popup to merge multiple subjects to one.